 - Products and materials could obstruct airflow when stacked

-You can use both horizontal and vertical laminar flow hoods for many applications involving sensitive products and materials, including (but not limited to):
+Both horizontal and vertical laminar flow hoods can be utilized for many applications involving sensitive products and materials, including (but not limited to):

 - Injectable drugs